codedevotional/articles/naming.md

 [^3]: Metaprogramming gets a bad rap because it complicates this kind of change.
 Failures attributed to metaprogramming are sometimes failures of naming, at their root.

 [^4]: Compiled languages may save your bacon for this kind of change.
-But, the original sin still stands.
+But the original sin still stands.
 At some point, overly concrete thinking and hasty decision making will defeat the security blanket of your tools.